Game Features

 POI Travel

 Moving between POIs within a system uses the travel command.
-Travel time depends on distance (measured in AU) and your ship's speed.

 System Jumps

 Jumping to an adjacent system uses the jump command.
-Jumps take 5 ticks and consume 5 fuel.

 Exploration